 Richmond Fire Department

-The mission of the Richmond Fire Department is to protect the lives and property of the citizens of the City of Richmond and the surrounding area.
+Established in 1899, the mission of the Richmond Fire Department is to protect the lives and property of the citizens of the City of Richmond and the surrounding Richmond Rural Fire District.
 It is the goal of each member of the fire department to take the necessary steps when presented with an emergency to render the situation safe.

 The City of Richmond is participating in an update process of a Regional Hazard Mitigation Plan which covers communities in Cass, Clay, Jackson, Platte and Ray counties in Missouri.
 The goal of the Regional Hazard Mitigation Plan is to reduce loss of life, property, human suffering, economic disruption, and disaster assistance cost from natural and man-made disasters.
 Participating jurisdictions are required to identify the hazards that would have the greatest impact on their community.
 Participation in this place update process will allow Richmond to be eligible to apply for certain FEMA grant funds, should funding be appropriated in the future for those grant sources.